Top Gear Gets Up Close With The Koenigsegg Gemera And Jesko Absolut

 Who said modern supercars don't matter?

-Due to health concerns surrounding the recent CoronaVirus outbreak, Sweden, home of the Geneva motor show banned all events with over a thousand attendees leading to the cancelation of the famed auto show.
+Due to health concerns surrounding the recent CoronaVirus outbreak, Switzerland, home of the Geneva motor show banned all events with over a thousand attendees leading to the cancelation of the famed auto show.
 This news lead many automakers to reveal their planned product launches online as the show must go on in the world of car innovation.
 Koenigsegg already had their booth and cars set up at the show, so they invited the Top Gear crew to film the launch of two very impactful models, the Gamera and Jesko Absolut.

 It is the opinion of many that modern supercars simply don’t matter.
 When a new Ferrari and McLaren special edition arrives many are inclined to yawn or ignore whether carbon fiber clad collectible hit dealerships for the growing billionaire class.
 Koenigsegg is different because they don’t build supercars, they build engineering marvels that happen to be hypercars.